Get a Cost Estimate

 Do I need an architect to build a 3 bedroom house in Kenya? +

 Yes.
 Under Kenyan law (Cap 525 — the Architects and Quantity Surveyors Act), BORAQS-registered architectural drawings are required before county approval can be obtained for any permanent residential structure.
 Building without approved drawings exposes you to demolition orders, stop-notices, fines, and insurance voidance.
 AALIS Studios provides BORAQS-certified full design packages for 3 bedroom houses.
+Learn about our architectural services here.

 Can I build a 3 bedroom house in Kenya for KSh 3 million? +